manuparra/FreeIPA/README.md

-# FreeIPA installation and deployment of the replica multimaster on CENTOS7
+# FreeIPA installation and deployment of one replica multimaster on CENTOS7

-FreeIPA installation Tutorial, Scripts and Procedures
+FreeIPA installation Tutorial, Scripts and Procedures, step by step.

 ## Planning the server and architecture to deploy.
 Requirements.